markdicksonjr/nibbler/database/elasticsearch/README.md

 ## Environment Variables

-First, the url will be derived from "elastic.url" (ELASTIC_URL), then "database.url" (DATABASE_URL).
+If "Url" is not set on the extension instance, the url will be derived from "elastic.url" (ELASTIC_URL), then "database.url" (DATABASE_URL).